pivotal/docs-tap/scst-scan/install-scst-scan.md

       >**Note:** If you want to use a namespace other than the default namespace, ensure the namespace exists before you install.
 If the namespace does not exist, then the Grype scanner installation fails.

     - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the credentials to pull an image from a private registry for scanning.
-If built images are pushed to the same registry as the Tanzu Application Platform images, this can reuse the `tap-registry` secret created in step 3 of [Add the Tanzu Application Platform package repository](../install.md#add-package-repositories-and-EULAs).
+If built images are pushed to the same registry as the Tanzu Application Platform images, you can reuse the `tap-registry` secret created earlier in [Add the Tanzu Application Platform package repository](../install.md#add-package-repositories-and-EULAs) for this field.

     - `TARGET-REPOSITORY-CREDENTIALS-SECRET` is the name of the secret that contains the credentials to pull source code from a private repository for scanning.
-This can be ignored if the source code is located in a public repository.
+This field is not optional if the source code is located in a public repository.

-2. The default values are appropriate for this package.
+2. VMware recommends using the default values for this package.
-If you want to change from the default values, use the Scan controller instructions as a guide.
+If you want to change the default values, see the Scan controller instructions for more information.

 1. Install the package by running: